stackcouture/stackcouture/README.md

 <h1 align="center">Hi 👋, I'm Naveen</h1>
 <h3 align="center">🚀 DevOps-Focused Engineer | Ex–Senior Software Engineer</h3>
 <p align="center">
-   I'm a DevOps engineer with 4+ years of hands-on experience in cloud infrastructure, CI/CD, and automation — backed by over 5+ years in the IT industry.<br>
+   I'm a DevOps engineer with 4+ years of hands-on experience in cloud infrastructure, CI/CD, and automation — supported by over 5 years in the IT industry.
-  I began my career in PHP development before transitioning into DevOps, where I now focus on building scalable, secure, and automated infrastructure solutions.<br>
+I began my career in PHP development before transitioning into DevOps, where I now focus on building scalable, secure, and automated infrastructure solutions.
-  I work with tools like <strong>AWS</strong>, <strong>Terraform</strong>, <strong>Kubernetes</strong>, <strong>Jenkins</strong>, and <strong>ArgoCD</strong>, and actively seeking new DevOps opportunities.
+I work with tools like AWS, Terraform, Kubernetes, Jenkins, and ArgoCD, and I’m actively seeking new opportunities in DevOps engineering.
 </p>

 ---